You are currently viewing Seasonal pear almond tart

 Tips for pears almond tart

-Original ideas for poire amandine (Antho’s corner)
+Original ideas for poire amandine (Anthony’s corner)

-1. Replace pears with seasonal fruits that go well with almonds
+1. Replace pears with seasonal fruits that go well with almonds.

 «Error,